-Sisyphus, founder of Corinth, father of Odysseus, founder of the Ismithian Games, is best known for a most cruel and unusual punishment, meted out to him by the Gods.
-He was to roll a huge stone up the mountainside, watch as it rolled back down again, and then start all over again.
+Sisyphus, founder of Corinth, father of Odysseus, founder of the Ismithian Games, is best know for a most cruel and unusual punishment, meted out to him by the Gods.
+He was to roll a huge stone up the mountainside, watch helplessly as it rolled back down again, and then start all over again.
 Nobody knows what he did that required such a punishment.
-Perhaps it was for revealing the designs of the Gods to mortals, for revealing the forms beyond the mere particulars of mortal life would, in topical times be a serious crime.
+Perhaps it was for revealing the designs of the Gods to mortals.
+Revealing the forms beyond the mere particulars of mortal life would, in topical times, be a serious crime.
 Or perhaps, more prosaically, it was for his habit of murdering seafarers and travelers.
 Topical space, where each law, each God, is bordered by zones of indifference, would surely be troubled by such a transgression of the rules of ‘xenia’, of the gift one owes to strangers.
 Anne Carson: “The characteristic features of xenia, namely its basis in reciprocation and its assumption of perpetuity, seem to have woven a texture of personal alliances that held the ancient world together.”
-Or so it was in the age of the topic.
+Or so it was in topical times.*

-In a topographic world, Sisyphus is not a victim, he is a hero.
-He revels in this world from which the Gods and their intangible forms have fled.
-His labor is everyone’s labor, pointless, repetitive, endless, shoulder to the wheel of fortune.
-Indifference is no longer a matter of the vague borders between spaces, but of the useless repetition of time, each moment of which is just as pointless as space in topical times was unmarked.
+In topographic times, Sisyphus is a hero.
+He revels in this new world from which the Gods and their intangible forms have fled and a great industrial engine usurps their place.
+The task of Sisyphus becomes everyone’s labor: pointless, repetitive, endless, shoulder to the wheel of fortune.
+There are no longer any lawless spaces.
+There are no gaps between topics.
+All of space is within the law.
+There are no more border zones where indifference prevails.
+Certainly it gets much harder to get away with murdering travelers.
+But in topographic times, it is time itself that is not quite so completely subordinated to rules, to ends, to purposes.
+There is a limit to the working day, and even within the working day, not every second is called to account.
 Albert Camus: “I leave Sisyphus at the foot of the mountain!
 One always finds one’s burden again.
 But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
 He too concludes that all is well.
 This universe henceforth without a master seems to him neither sterile nor futile.
-Each atom of that stone, each mineral flake of that night filled mountain, in itself forms a world.”
+Each atom of that stone, each mineral flake of that night filled mountain, in itself forms a world.”* The topical Sisyphus played fast and loose with the gaps of space, between the topics; the topographic Sisyphus played in the gaps of time, and exploited those gaps to turn everything to account for himself alone.

-In Katamari Damacy, you are a Prince send down to earth by a careless King who destroyed the heavens.
-The balls you roll up are offerings to him.
-If the balls are big enough he replaces the stars in the sky with them.
-Perhaps it is an allegory for the relation that holds now between the analog and the digital.
-The twizzling of the sticks, the rolling up of the balls, is the analog labor of remaking the world of appearances within a topology that recognizes only the digital.
-The analog is just a way of experiencing the digital.
+Here is a version of the Katamari myth: You are a Prince send down to earth by a careless King who in a moment of boredom got drunk and destroyed the heavens.
+The Katamari balls you roll up are offerings to him.
+If your ball is big enough he replaces one of the stars in the sky he trashed with it.
+The King then sets for the Prince the task of rolling up a bigger one.
+Perhaps this storyline is an allegory for the relation that holds now between the analog and the digital.
+The twizzling of the sticks on the controller, the rolling up of the balls on the screen, is the task demanded by gamespace, and which gamespace can only recognize by rewarding the gamer with a score.
+Topology, with its endless, intricate lines — wireless, satellite, fiber optic — turns anything and everything into a meaningless smear of data.
+Gamespace installs itself in topology to reduce that smear to a decision, a yes, a no, a straight line, and to convey back to the gamer the result of the gamer’s actions.
+The analog is now just a way of experiencing the digital.
 The decision on whether something can appear or not appear is digital.
-You, and your character the Prince, are confined to the analog, rolling from topic to topic.
+You and your character the Prince are confined to the analog, rolling from topic to topic.
 The King commands the digital heavens.
-He decides what point in the heavens each ball is to occupy.
+He decides what point in the sky each ball is to occupy.